Training the Literacy Trainer

 Community Change in the Making – The Literacy Trainers’ Role

-In one of the literacy sessions I attended in Jebel Aulia, an animated discussion was already in full swing when we arrived.
-While participants shouted out their suggestions, advice and experience, another struggled to keep up as she tried to get all their ideas down in writing on the board.
-They were thrashing out the practicalities of starting a small communally-owned allotment to grow tomatoes and onions and other staples in a place where a walk to the nearest market took hours.
-As the discussion developed, they considered sowing seasons and harvesting schedules, land-leasing, tools and equipment, irrigation, which participants’ skills could best be used, labour rotation; whether to use fertilizers, who would benefit from the project, how to share the produce and what to do if the crops failed.
-All the while, the literacy trainer listened intently, occasionally interrupting to ask a question or check a concept.
-Learn more about our literacy work here Women’s Education Partnership
+In one of the literacy sessions I attended in Jebel Awlia, an animated discussion was already in full swing when we arrived.
+While participants shouted out their suggestions, advice and experience, the young woman standing by the board struggled to keep up as she tried to get all their ideas down in writing.
+They were thrashing out the practicalities of starting a small communally-owned allotment to grow tomatoes and onions and other staples in an area where a walk to the nearest market took hours.

 This is, of course, only the first stage in the gestation of a still very fragile project and one which could fall prey to any number of obstacles en route but seeing the determination and careful analytical approach of the women here, I feel confident this project will flourish.
 WEP will follow its course carefully, standing back while the women manage the details, stepping in to offer guidance, expert input and funding only when the women have proved its viability and creatively overcome teething problems themselves.
-There may not be doum fruit but the Jebal Aulia settlement might one day have fields of tomatoes and onions.
-See more on Jebel Aulia in Literacy Circles in Action
+There may not be doum fruit but the Jebal Awlia settlement might one day have fields of tomatoes and onions.
+See more on Jebel Awlia in Literacy Circles in Action

 As the project evolves, the literacy trainer will ask her circle to generate schemata such as the ones pictured below and while doing so will focus on the key written language needed.
 Later, if land needs to be leased from the local authority, she will bring in official forms and other documents they may need to understand as study materials.
 A journal will be kept of each stage of the project and reports presented by the women in the circle.